helium/HIP/0067-trust-score-and-denylist-convenience.md

 # Motivation
 [motivation]: #motivation

-Despite the different updates introduced to limit spoofing (PoCv11, the denylist, HIP 58, Crowdspot, ...), spoofers are still thriving, as only a small portion of them end up on the denylist.
+Despite the different updates introduced to limit spoofing (Denylist, HIP 58, Crowdspot, ...), spoofers are still thriving, as only a small portion of them end up on the denylist.
 This HIP aims to facilitate the addition of spoofing hotspots to the denylist by giving users an easier way to find them, investigate them, and report them.

 I previously tried to automate the invalidation of spoofing witnesses by using the hotspot's IP, but it turned out to be unsuccessful, as there are too many cases of honest miners having an IP situation that I deemed irregular.
 This made evident that no single data is enough to determine whether a hotspot is spoofing.
 This HIP works differently, by taking into account different types of data that are typically looked at before adding a hotspot to the denylist.